justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900-Machine-Learning.md

 ## Multiclass Classification

-Multiclass predict which of multiple possible classes a feature belongs to.
+Multiclass predicts which of multiple possible classes a feature belongs to.

 ### Example - multiclass classification